kubrian/kubrian.github.io/README.md

 This repository hosts the source for my personal website, served via **GitHub Pages** at `https://kubrian.github.io/`.

-The site presents my background, projects, favourite resources and some thoughts.
+The site presents my background, work, resources and some thoughts.

 ## Structure
     .